nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:enumerator:: BLOWING

-			When dust, sand, snow, and/or spray is raised by the wind to a height of 6 feet or more, "blowing" shall be used to further describe the weather phenomenon.
+			When dust, sand, snow, or spray is raised by the wind to a height of 6 feet or more, "blowing" shall be used to further describe the weather phenomenon.

 		.. cpp:enumerator:: SHOWERS